 Younger readers (8-10) will enjoy the slapstick humor and the satisfaction of the 'bad guy' getting tricked.
 Older readers (11-14) will better appreciate the nuance of the logic puzzles and the subversion of the Western genre.

-It is a rare and successful 'cultural mash-up.'
-It takes the wisdom of the Chelm stories and the Midrash and places them in a Deadwood-style setting, making ancient ethics feel like a fun detective game.
+It successfully blends elements of Jewish folklore, like Chelm stories and the Midrash, with a Deadwood-style Western setting, making ancient ethics feel like a fun detective game.

 Rabbi Harvey, a gentle but brilliant leader in the 1870s Colorado Territory, serves as the spiritual and judicial guide for the town of Elk's Spring.
 Across three volumes, he encounters classic Western tropes, including bank robbers, greedy land owners, and rival 'wisdom kids.'
 Instead of using a gun, Harvey uses Talmudic logic and Jewish folk stories to trick villains into revealing their own foolishness or to find fair compromises for the community.